 Figs, surprisingly, take acid very well, rocket too, so be generous with the lemon or lime juice.

-Browse all of our Salads here and here, or all of our Fig recipes here and here.
-Find inspiration in our Summer recipes here and here.
+Browse all of our Salads, or all of our Fig recipes here.
+Or enjoy browsing our Late Summer recipes.

 Continue reading “Fig and Fresh Pecorino Salad”